Kaleidoscope World (film): Cast

 It also features dance groups such as the Philippine All Stars and the UP Streetdance Club.

 Production

-The film was already in production in 2012, and was meant to be entered for a independent film festival within the same year.
+The film was already in production in 2012, and was meant to be entered for an independent film festival within the same year.
 However the film was not finished in time due to budgeting issues.

 Music

 Kaleidoscope World is named after the Francis Magalona song of the same name.
 The deceased musician's songs were heavily used in the film.

 Release

 Kaleidoscope World was released in the Philippines on December 25, 2013, as one of the official entries of the 2013 Metro Manila Film Festival.